srele96/sk-experiments/cpp/experiments/employee_factory/DESIGN_DOCUMENT.md

 The facility doesn't need to know about the Employee's role.
 Every employee at the facility is expected to work.
 What he does is defined by his role.
 The facility may have many janitors with different names.
 They have different property values but they do the same work.

-Class Person declares shared data for all Employees: their name and last name.

 Class Employee is an interface that declares what an employee does.

 Classes Janitor, Tester, Maintenance, and Operator define Employee's behavior.
-They are essentially People, therefore they share those properties through inheritance.

 ## Pseudo code